 In MSB and LSB alignment mode of I2S, the first data written to the data register corresponds to the data of the left channel.

-I2S can be disabled only when TXBEFLG flag bit is set to 1 and BSYFLG flag bit is cleared to 0.
+To disable I2S, wait until TXBEFLG flag bit is set to 1 and BSYFLG flag bit is cleared to 0.

 I2S slave mode receiving process